Communication is key: The wonders of Sing & Sign

 So from my super baby-friendly morning, I went to grab a coffee in what turned to be a less-than-friendly baby place.
 I’ve exhausted a lot of the coffee shops in Bath now (that’s all we mums do, right? 😉 ), so having just nailed ‘Twinkle, Twinkle’ in sign, I thought I’d treat myself to a posh American in Soho Coffee Co.
 I’ve never been in there before but walked past and kinda like the retro/vintage look of the place and thought, why not?
 So in I went.

-First off, getting in wasn’t the easiest but that’s really nothing new with a pushchair.
+First off, getting in wasn’t the easiest but that’s really nothing new with a bulky pushchair and buggy organiser.
 After navigating a few steps, I found my way to a table and ‘settled’ in, by which I mean getting everything Rex and I might need out and ready before I got the main man out the pram and went an ordered myself a coffee.

 It’s at this point I’d like to note that I am fully aware that I am not the first person to procreate and that my child is mine to deal with.
 I certainly don’t expect anyone to bend over backwards to help me when I go to such places on my own, but what I do expect is for the staff to extend a little understanding and basic human compassion if it’s needed.
 However, maybe I am wrong and/or stupid in that expectation?

-As I ordered my coffee, I stood with Rex in one arm while they prepared my drink.
+As I ordered my coffee, I stood with Rex in one arm and, not wanting to leave it unattended, my baby changing bag, while they prepared my drink.
 No problem.
-My coffee was made and put infront of me within a couple of minutes.
+My coffee was made and put in front of me within a couple of minutes.
 Perfect.
 I asked if I could have some milk, which I was then told was behind me on a stand.
 Being that I was carrying Rex, I asked if my coffee could be put on a tray so I was less like to spill or him grab it.
 The response from the girl I asked was to do so, but quite obviously roll her eyes at the added effort this required.
+If only another pair of hands was able to go on my baby must-haves list, huh?

 I then carried my coffee and Rex up some steps to the station where the milk was.
 It was then that I was confronted with a device that required two free hands to get milk out of it.